Most Common Signs of Damaged or Corrupted SD Card

 If you use an SD card, you can imagine how devastating it can be if it gets damaged.
 Sometimes SD cards crash without showing any warning sign which leads to a sudden loss of your data.
 However, in most cases, users can notice some symptoms of corruption before the card stops working.

 So, if you want to avoid a frustrating situation where your SD card fails catastrophically and you lose all your data, it’s best to recognize the signs that indicate a potential corruption.
 By identifying the symptoms of a damaged SD card, you can take timely actions to back up your precious data and resolve the issue at an earlier stage.
-But before we look at the signs of corrupted SD card, let’s first understand what exactly an SD card is.
+But before we look at the signs of a corrupted SD card, let’s first understand what exactly an SD card is.

 What is an SD Card?